Scribe Alternative for Customer Success Teams in 2026

 - How does Capture compare to Tango or Loom on the same axis?

 Tango is closer to Capture in scope; the price gap is wider at $20 per seat for Tango Pro Team versus $12 for Capture Team.
-Loom is a different category: it outputs videos, useful for one-time announcements but slow for documentation a team will scan rather than watch.
-The Loom alternative comparison covers the format choice in detail.
+Loom is a different category - it outputs videos, useful for one-time announcements but the wrong shape for documentation a team will scan rather than watch.

 - How fast can a CS team migrate from Scribe to Capture?